GoekeLab/bioinformatics-workflows/README.md

 - [CWL](https://www.commonwl.org/user_guide/index.html)
 - [Toil](https://toil.readthedocs.io/en/latest/)

-## Contact and Contribution
+## Contact and Call for Contribution
 Implementations were written by [Laura Wratten](https://github.com/lwratten).
-If you would like to add an implementation for any of these workflow managers, or if you would like to suggest changes to any of the existing implementations, please raise an issue and submit a pull request.
+We very much encourage contributions by users of these workflows.
+If you would like to add an implementation for any of these workflow managers you can follow the [template](template/README.md).
+If you would like to suggest changes to any of the existing implementations, please raise an issue and submit a pull request.